Healthy soils produce life. It is no surprise that in the creation epic recorded in the book of Genesis, it is from the soil that Adam is created.

 Find the soil moisture option at www.weatherphotos.co.za.

 Provincial agencies like Cape Nature have guides on soil management.
-Find their details in the chapter on biodiversity.
+Find their details on the page on biodiversity.